 Stall 32 and Stall 14 (of the juice stalls) at the Djemaa el-Fna: There are a dizzying amount of stalls to choose from, and they will all be calling you over, trying to take you by the arm, even.
 Cajoling, and smiling, eventually turning sour when it becomes clear you’re not going eat their meals.
 Why?
 Becauase you’re going to make a beeline for Stall 32 and get perfectly grilled lamb sausage and harira soup, stuffed like a sardine around a rickety, u-shaped picnic bench.
 Seriously.
 Do not pass go.
 Do not collect $200.
 Get straight to Stall 32.

 If you’re still thirsty after dinner, Stall 14’s orange/grapefruit cocktail was one of the few that didn’t add sugar to sweeten the juice.
 The fruit spoke for itself.
 (Note that for the juice stalls, these are separate, set aside from the long tables of food.
 I’m recommending Stall 14 in juice numbers, not food numbers.)

 Snacks inside the Medina: An ideal way to eat your way through Marrakech is to literally eat as you walk, picking up some of the many sweets on offer as you wind through the old city.
 Macaroons, pastries and pistachio treats abound, cheap and delicious.
 You’ll find it hard to resist.

-This is but a small insight into the wonderful month I had in Morocco, but together with the incredibly insane driving, copious eating of tagines and spending time with cats (there are a lot of cats in Morocco my friends.
+This is but a small insight into the wonderful month I had in Morocco, and hopefully a useful guide to Marrakech.
+Together with the incredibly insane driving, copious eating of tagines and spending time with cats (there are a lot of cats in Morocco my friends.
 A lot of cats….)
 I hope it paints a picture of excited exploration, which is exactly what I felt waking up every day to see what it had to offer.